 Amsterdam is a picturesque city of Golden Age canals, cobbled streets lined with narrow, gabled houses and world-class art museums that more than justifies its reputation as one of Europe’s best destinations for a city break.

-Home to a picture-perfect 60-mile labyrinth of canals crossed by over 1,500 brides, Amsterdam – The Netherlands’ most populous and capital city – is affectionately known as the ‘Venice of the North’.
+Home to a picture-perfect 60-mile labyrinth of canals crossed by over 1,500 bridges, Amsterdam – The Netherlands’ most populous and capital city – is affectionately known as the ‘Venice of the North’.
 The canals were built during the 17th-century Dutch Golden Age, and are perhaps the city’s most enduring legacy.

 However, there’s much more to Amsterdam than just canals.
 The compact city centre is characterised by picturesque medieval town squares, flower-lined narrow roads and slender, gabled houses – perfect for exploring on foot, especially during the Christmas period, with the city is dressed in festive finery.
 When many of the city centre buildings were built, tax was based on how wide the facade of the building was, so narrow, taller houses were built to save money on taxes.